-Travers Smith, based in London, and Beveridge & Diamond, with its principal office in Washington, DC, have worked together in 2013–2014 on a host of international product-related environmental matters.
-Here, listed individuals Doug Bryden and Russell LaMotte give us their impressions of this blossoming area of environmental legal practice.
+Travers Smith, based in London, and Beveridge & Diamond, with its principal office in Washington, DC, have worked together over the past year on a host of international product-related environmental matters.
+Doug Bryden and Russell LaMotte give us their impressions of this blossoming area of environmental legal practice:

 Theodore Garrett of Covington & Burling, the leading lawyer in our research, explores the intersection of energy and environmental policies in the US and their impact on environmental law.